SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 Applications are registered in Cumulocity either as "own applications" or "Subscribed applications".

 "Own applications" are only available to users of a particular tenant and are registered by the tenant's administrator.
 Own applications are used, for example, during application development when you do not yet want to make a particular application version available for a wide audience.
 They are also used for functionality that is proprietary for an enterprise, for example, interactions with in-house IT systems.
+The applications can be either "HTML5 applications" or "Smartapps"

+- HTML5 applications:​ These are applications that are based on HTML, JavaScript and CSS.
+Cumulocity allows you to use the HTML5 library of your choice, like jQuery, ExtJS, AngularJS, Dojo or others.
+If you prefer to use AngularJS, Cumulocity provides you with example and source code as part of the “Smart Apps Toolkit”.
+- "Smartapps" applications: These are HTML5 applications that can be extended by adding plugins.
+The power user can add and remove plugins in the Administration Application.

 "Subscribed applications" are applications owned by the tenant "Management".
 Subscribing a tenant to a market application makes the application available to the tenant.
 To certify an application as market application, please [contact us](mailto:info@cumulocity.com).